Can a good night’s sleep help your hearing?

 With such studies constantly unearthing new findings into certain factors and their effects on our cognitive ability, the future of drug development and even finding a cure for hearing loss could be on the horizon.

 Shedding a light on your own hearing abilities is vital.
-If you are over the age of 26, you are entitled to receive a free* hearing check from the team at HEARINGLife.
+If you are over the age of 26, you are entitled to receive a no cost* hearing check from the team at HEARINGLife.
 For more information and to book click here or call us on 1800 030 502.

 1National Sleep Foundation, NATIONAL SLEEP FOUNDATION RECOMMENDS NEW SLEEP TIMES.
 Accessed August 2017